gap-system/ReleaseTools/README.md

    You should also verify that there are no uncommitted local changes, and if there are, either commit them or remove them.

+2. Make sure there is a `gh-pages` subdirectory which contains an up-to-date checkout of the `gh-pages` branch of your repository.

+   Power users with a recent git version (2.7.0 or later) can also use `git worktree` to create the `gh-pages` subdirectory.

 3. Update the version and release date in `PackageInfo.g`.